najamoe/AlphaSolutions/Contribute.md

 5. Execute the SQL script to create the necessary tables.

+## Deployment

+Taskcompass is hosted on Render.com.
+Once you have made your changes and tested them locally, you can submit a pull request.
+Our team will review the changes and deploy them to the production environment.

 ## Guidelines

 Please follow these guidelines when contributing to Taskcompass: